-Margee Kerr, a sociologist and author of Scream: Chilling Adventures In The Science of Fear, says that kids are so freaked out by ghosts because they have the same fear triggers as you, but on speed.
+According to Margee Kerr, a sociologist and author of Scream: Chilling Adventures In The Science of Fear, kids have the same fear triggers as adults, but turned up to 11.
 “Their imaginations can be really powerful and get the best of them,” she says.
 “They can’t make rational arguments yet, so that lack of ability to make sense of things can contribute to monster stories becoming really scary — because they can’t figure out what’s real.”
-Fortunately, there are a few things you can do besides teach them what to do when they encounter a real nasty Non-Terminal Repeating Phantasm, or a Class 5 Full-Roaming Vapor.
+Fortunately, there are a few things you can do besides handing them a proton pack and wishing them good luck.

 Never Not Scared

 The first thing you absolutely should not do when your kid starts freaking out about ghosts is tell them they’re not real.
 “The worst thing to tell a kid is ‘Don’t be scared.’,” says Kerr.
 “You’re basically telling a kid that their experience is wrong, and that can lead to all kinds of pathology down the road.”
 Let them believe in ghosts — like Santa or the Easter Bunny — until they reach the age when they call bullshit.
 “Or, they can decide they do believe in ghosts,” she says.
 If it’s the latter, they can always have a lucrative career on basic cable.